mindee/doctr/docs/source/models.rst

 For a given task, DocTR provides a Predictor, which is composed of 2 components:

-* PreProcessor: a module in charge of making inputs directly usable by the TensorFlow model.
+* PreProcessor: a module in charge of making inputs directly usable by the deep learning model.
-* Model: a deep learning model, implemented with TensorFlow backend along with its specific post-processor to make outputs structured and reusable.
+* Model: a deep learning model, implemented with all supported deep learning backends (TensorFlow & PyTorch) along with its specific post-processor to make outputs structured and reusable.

 Text Detection
 --------------

-Localizing text elements in images
+The task consists of localizing textual elements in a given image.
+While those text elements can represent many things, in DocTR, we will consider uninterrupted character sequences (words).
+Additionally, the localization can take several forms: from straight bounding boxes (delimited by the 2D coordinates of the top-left and bottom-right corner), to polygons, or binary segmentation (flagging which pixels belong to this element, and which don't).

+Available architectures
+^^^^^^^^^^^^^^^^^^^^^^^

+The following architectures are currently supported:

+* linknet16
+* db_resnet50
+* db_mobilenet_v3_large

+For a comprehensive comparison, we have compiled a detailed benchmark on publicly available datasets:

 +------------------------------------------------------------------+----------------------------+----------------------------+---------+
 |                                                                  |        FUNSD               |        CORD                |         |